 Hi, I'm Abidemi Sanusi.
 Former human rights worker.
-Now: Author.
+Now, author.
 Slayer.
 Superstar.
 Featured in the Guardian, Reuters, Independent on Sunday, and the BBC (for reals!).
 Nominated for the prestigious Commonwealth Writers' Prize (dahling!).
 Average Amazon book review: 4.5 out of 5 stars.
-I'm bald and I wear glasses (that's how I slay).
-I survived working for: Number 10/Cabinet Office, human rights work...
-Sometimes, I cook.
-I’ve … READ MORE about ABOUT
+Bald.
+Wears glasses.
+Cooks.
+Has been known to wear wigs.
+Has had what some call a deranged career, ranging from being a human rights worker, to … READ MORE about ABOUT

 ‘…outstanding commentary on the conditions that make life in home countries unbearable, the casual cruelties meted out on strangers as they travel, and the indifference that sustains it all’